LEDDS: Portable LBM-DEM simulations on GPUs: Validation

 In this section, we systematically assess the accuracy and physical consistency of the LEDDS framework across a hierarchy of test cases.
 We begin by validating the DEM module in collision scenarios of increasing complexity:

-\begin{enumerate} \item Head-on, perfectly elastic collision between two spheres, verifying energy and momentum conservation; \item Eccentric collision between two ellipsoids, confirming correct handling of non-spherical particle dynamics; \item Sphere-wall impact in the presence of friction, used to benchmark tangential force modeling; and \item Many-body simulation of identical spheres confined in a box, reproducing the statistical equilibrium predicted by kinetic theory for a gas of perfectly elastic particles; \end{enumerate}
+\begin{enumerate} \item Head-on, perfectly elastic collision between two spheres, verifying energy and momentum conservation; \item Eccentric collision between two ellipsoids, confirming correct handling of non-spherical particle dynamics; \item Sphere-wall impact in the presence of friction, used to benchmark tangential force modeling; and \item Many-body simulation of identical spheres confined in a box, reproducing the statistical equilibrium predicted by kinetic theory for a gas of perfectly elastic particles; \item Many-body simulation of ellipsoids forming a sand pile, used to evaluate the angle of repose as a function of aspect ratio; \end{enumerate}

 followed by two coupled LBM-DEM benchmarks designed to further evaluate the accuracy and robustness of the fluid-particle coupling through PSM: